Introduction to Transformers: an NLP Perspective: The Basic Model

-Here padding words $\square$ are inserted between sequences, so that these sequences are aligned in the memory.
-Typically, we do not want padding to affect the operation of the system, and so we can simply define $\square$ as a zero vector (call it \textbf{zero padding}).
+Here, padding words $\square$ are appended to the shorter sequences so that all sequences are properly aligned in memory.
+Typically, we do not want padding to affect the operation of the system, so we can simply define $\square$ as a zero vector (referred to as \textbf{zero padding}).
 On the other hand, in some cases we are interested in using padding to describe something that is not covered by the input sequences.
-For example, we can replace padding words with the words in the left (or right) context of a sequence, though this may require modifications to the system to ensure that the newly added context words do not cause additional content to appear in the output.
+For example, we can replace padding words with context words from the left (or right) of a sequence, though this may require modifications to the system to ensure that the newly added context words do not cause unintended content to appear in the output.

 \item \textbf{Search and Caching}.
-At test time, we need to search the space of candidate hypotheses (or candidate target-side sequences) to identify the hypothesis (or target-side sequence) with the highest score.
+At test time, we need to search the space of candidate hypotheses (or candidate target-side sequences) to identify the hypothesis with the highest score

 where $\mathrm{score}(\mathbf{x}, \mathbf{y})$ is the model score of the target-side sequence $\mathbf{y}$ given the source-side sequence $\mathbf{x}$.
-While there are many search algorithms to achieve this, most of them share a similar structure: the search program operates by extending candidate target-side sequences in a pool at a time.
+While there are many search algorithms designed to achieve this, most share a similar structure: the search program operates by extending a pool of candidate target-side sequences one token at a time.
 In this way, the resulting algorithm can be viewed as a left-to-right generation procedure.
-Note that all of the designs of $\mathrm{score}(\mathbf{x}, \mathbf{y})$, no matter how complex, are based on computing $\Pr(\mathbf{y}|\mathbf{x})$.
-Because the attention models used in Transformer require computing the dot-product of each pair of the input vectors of a layer, the time complexity of the search algorithm is a quadratic function of the length of $\mathbf{y}$.
-It is therefore not efficient to repeatedly compute the outputs of the attention models for positions that have been dealt with.
-This problem can be addressed by caching the states of each layer for words we have seen.
-Figure \ref{fig:transformer-decoder-cache} illustrates the use of the caching mechanism in a search step.
-All the states for positions $< i$ are maintained and easily accessed in a cache.
-At position $i$, all we need is to compute the states for the newly added word, and then to update the cache.
+For a more detailed discussion of search algorithms and model scores of general sequence-to-sequence models, we refer the reader to the literature.
+Note that all designs for $\mathrm{score}(\mathbf{x}, \mathbf{y})$, no matter how complex, are based on computing $\Pr(\mathbf{y}|\mathbf{x})$.
+Because the attention models used in Transformers require computing the dot-product of each pair of input vectors in a layer, the time complexity of the search algorithm is a quadratic function of the length of $\mathbf{y}$.
+It is therefore inefficient to repeatedly compute the outputs of the attention models for previously processed positions.
+This problem can be addressed by caching the states of each layer for the words we have already seen.
+Figure~\ref{fig:transformer-decoder-cache} illustrates the use of the caching mechanism in a search step.
+All states for positions $< i$ are maintained and easily accessed in a cache.
+At position $i$, all we need is to compute the states for the newly added word and then update the cache.

 \end{itemize}